2ndQuadrant/pg_stat_plans/README.rst

 This function can be used to monitor planner regressions.

-Arguments should correspond to the respective values of some entry within the pg_stat_plans view.
-It is possible to omit all but the planid argument - the default argument of 0 for all other values is interpret by pg_stat_plans as the current value.
+Arguments to the pg_stat_plans_explain function should correspond to the set of values that together uniquely identify some entry currently within the pg_stat_plans view.
+It is possible to omit all but the planid argument - the default argument of NULL for userid, dbid and encodingid is interpreted by pg_stat_plans as the current value in each case, whatever that may be (that is, the current connection's user and database identifiers, and the backend encoding).

 Usage example::